What You’ll Learn

 Edit a Row

-- Container - Yes, No: This allows you to have a container around the row of elements that you can adjust.
-If set to Yes you will see two tabs in the editor.
-One for the container and one for the row.
+Wrap in centered container? - This setting allows you to have a container around the row of elements that you can adjust.
+If set to Yes, you will be able to edit the container further under the Advanced Settings dropdown menu.

 Add Content Elements

 Click the Add Element button where you want to add content.

 Select the type of content you want to insert.
 Note that you can add as many elements as you want in the column of a row.

 Below is an overview of each type of content: